demisto/content/Packs/StarterPack/Scripts/README.md

-This is a Boilerplate integration README markdown file.
+This is a Base Script README markdown file.

-This contains your integration full documentation.
+This contains your script full documentation.

 Auto-generate this file using `demisto-sdk generate-docs` from your integration yml file!